whispersofzephyr/favolinkhub-site/docs/shopping-portals.md

 ---

 ## 💰 Capital One Shopping — $80 Bonus (Limited Time)
+**Nationwide · No Stated Expiration Date · Last Checked on 01/22/2026**

 Sign up using my referral link and earn **$80 in rewards** after meeting all requirements.